patricksurry/eastern-front-1941/doc/apxdev.md

 MAIN LOOP STRUCTURE
 ---

-The main program loop begins on line 2340 and extends all the way to line 7290.
+The main program loop begins on [line 2340][EFT18T-2340] and extends all the way to [line 7290][EFT18T-7290].
 It is obviously a gigantic loop, and it takes a long time to execute.
 It is also an indefinitely terminated loop.
 It does not terminate after a specific number of passes.
 It keeps looping until the player presses the START key.
 The main loop sweeps over the entire Russian army.
 The inner